plewis/deploy/JC_instructions.md

 It is up to you to use the arguments provided to set up one replicate in this function.

 ## Here are the instructions for setting up a run.
-These instructions assume you have compiled the SMC program, PAUP*, and galax on the cluster.
+These instructions assume you have compiled the `SMC` program, `PAUP*`, and `galax` on the cluster.

-Open the script 'setupmain.py' under the 'setup' folder.
-Change 'user = ' to your username under the section starting with 'Specify NetID of user.'
+Open the script `setupmain.py` under the `setup` folder.
+Change `user =`  to your username under the section starting with `Specify NetID of user`.
 You can comment out the user names you are not using with a #.

 Specify
 * `local = False`
-on line 11 (section starting with 'Specify local = True if....').
+on line 11 (section starting with `Specify local = True if....`.
 This tells the program you are going to run the simulations on the remote cluster.

 On line 21, specify
 * `theta_vs_lambda = False`
 (section starting with 'Specify whether grid should be...').
 This tells the program we will choose parameters based on theta / 2 and species tree height.

 Under the Paths section (line 24), find the section corresponding to your user name.
-We are not using your local computer to do anything right now, so you can skip to the section that says "else:" (this corresponds to paths on the remote cluster).\
+We are not using your local computer to do anything right now, so you can skip to the section that says "else:" (this corresponds to paths on the remote cluster).
 * `simulator_path`
 * `smc_path`
 should both correspond to the path of the SMC program on the cluster.